nerves-project/nerves/docs/Getting Started.md

 $ mix firmware # -OR- # MIX_TARGET=rpi3 mix firmware
 ```

-This will result in a `hello_nerves.fw` firmware bundle file, which is a compressed package of everything that will end up on your target SD card along with some metadata.
+This will result in a `hello_nerves.fw` firmware bundle file.
 To create a bootable SD card, use the following command:

 ``` bash
 $ mix firmware.burn # -OR- # MIX_TARGET=rpi3 mix firmware.burn
 ```

-This command will attempt to automatically discover the SD card inserted in your host machine.
+This command will attempt to automatically discover the SD card inserted in your host.
-There may be situations where this command does not discover your SD card.
-This may occur if you have more than one SD card inserted into the machine, or you have disk images mounted at the same time.
+This may fail to correctly detect your SD card, for example, if you have more than one SD card inserted or you have disk images mounted.
-If this happens, you can specify which device to write to by passing the `-d <device>` argument to the command.
+If this happens, you can specify the intended device by passing the `-d <device>` argument to the command.
-This command wraps `fwup`, so any extra arguments passed to it will be forwarded along to `fwup`.

 ``` bash
 # For example: